wireapp/wire-server-deploy/offline/wiab-staging.md

 - **[Deploying Kubernetes and stateful services](docs_ubuntu_22.04.md#deploying-kubernetes-and-stateful-services)**
   - Run `d ./bin/offline-cluster.sh` to deploy Kubernetes and stateful services (Cassandra, PostgreSQL, Elasticsearch, Minio, RabbitMQ).
 This script deploys all infrastructure needed for Wire backend operations.

-*Note: Ensure all Helm charts use the values and secrets files in their `values/` directories—do not run `helm install` without them, or it will fall back to defaults and the artifact-provided values won’t apply.*
+*Note: Ensure all Helm charts use the values and secrets files in their `values/` directories—do not run `helm install` without them, or it will fall back to defaults and the artifact-provided values won’t apply.
+Sample commands can be found at [offline-helm.sh](https://github.com/wireapp/wire-server-deploy/blob/master/bin/offline-helm.sh)*

 ### Wire Components Deployment